johannesholmberg/archive.holmberg.io/notebook/_posts/2012-07-11-reduce-to-achieve.md

 - /article/reduce-to-achieve/
 ---

-<p class="intro" markdown="1">**One** and a half year ago I had a new years resolution to read three books during the coming year.
+One and a half year ago I had a new years resolution to read three books during the coming year.
 Reading was something I'd lost from my youth and wanted to pick up again.
 One year later I hadn't completed a single book.
-How did that happen?</p>
+How did that happen?

 Frankly, three books during a whole year isn't really that much and all of you bookworms must be laughing at me by now.
 I analyzed why I didn't achieve such a simple goal.